MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-apps.md

 ---
-title: Working with discovered apps in Defender for Cloud Apps
+title: Working with discovered apps
 description: This article describes the process for identifying and remediating risky cloud discovery apps in Defender for Cloud Apps. ms.date: 12/21/2022 ms.topic: conceptual